 Compliance with Laws: The Applicant must certify on the application that the proposed planning project complies with all state, federal, and local laws, ordinances, and regulations, including any necessary environmental review and procurement requirements.

 Compliance with Contract Conditions: Commerce may require grantees adhere to technical guiding documents and templates based on scope of project as applicable.

+Commerce has guidance documents available for different planning grant deliverables.
+See the Community Technical Assistance Presentations, Publications & Model Documents website for guidance and model documents.

-Dissemination of Information/Technology Transfer: Grantees will be contractually required to allow Commerce access to any facility or site associated with the planning project, and the ability to obtain, publish, disseminate, or distribute any and all information obtained from the planning project (except any data or information identified as confidential or proprietary), without restriction and without payment or compensation by Commerce.
+Dissemination of Information and Technology Transfer: Grantees will be contractually required to allow Commerce access to any facility or site associated with the planning project, and the ability to obtain, publish, disseminate, or distribute any and all information obtained from the planning project (except any data or information identified as confidential or proprietary), without restriction and without payment or compensation by Commerce.

-Grant Duration/Performance Period: The grant term will begin upon execution of the grant contract and will end one (1) year after the date of the Award Letter, or upon final reimbursement for costs and close-out of the planning activity by Commerce.
-Commerce will consider special circumstances, on a case-by-case basis, that necessitates a longer contract period.
-No requests for payment may be submitted for any costs or expenses obligated by the district for reimbursement after termination of the grant contract.
-All Planning projects for which a CDBG Planning Grant has been awarded must be completed within the time frame specified in the contract.
-Commerce, in its sole discretion, may grant an extension to this deadline if the planning project is near completion but will not be fully completed by the deadline, and the grant recipient can demonstrate a good faith effort to complete the project on time and within the original budget.
+Grant Duration and Performance Period: The reimbursement period will begin with the issuance of the Governor’s Award letter, be solidified with contract execution, and terminate 60 calendar days after the reimbursement period ends.
+Commerce will consider contract extensions on a case-by-case basis, that necessitates a longer contract period provided the grantee has demonstrated a good faith effort to complete the project on time and within the original budget.
+No requests for payment may be submitted for any costs or expenses obligated by the grantee for reimbursement before the Governor’s Award letter and after termination of the grant contract.
+All CDBG Planning projects that have been awarded must be completed within the time frame specified in the executed contract.

 Return of Funds: At Commerce’s sole discretion, the grantee will be required to and agrees it shall return to Commerce any and all funds that are determined by Commerce to have been spent in violation of the terms and conditions of the grant contract.